sanjelarun/csi3335-project/README.md

 2. Start your virtual environment
 3. Run `pip install -r config\requirements.txt`
 4. Add the database user the app uses
     a.
-Start an instance of MySQL in your terminal: `mysql -u root -p`
+Start an instance of MariahDB in your terminal: `mysql -u root -p`
     b.
 Add the user: `\. config\addUser.sql`
     c. exit mysql: `exit`
 5. Update the database (see below)